Saturday, October 12, 2024

 The Blackstone River arises in Worcester and flows south for 48 miles, eventually becoming the Seekonk River at the Pawtucket Falls.
 Native Americans called the river the "Kittacuck", which meant "the great tidal river."
 Salmon and other migratory fish were plentiful in pre-colonial times.

-Blackstone Gorge below the dam
+Blackstone Gorge below Rolling Dam

 When English colonists arrived, they called the river the Seekonk, the Narragansett, the Pawtucket, the Neetmock, the Nipmuck and the Great before finally setting on the Blackstone.
 It is named for William Blackstone who was the first European settler in Rhode Island.
 He built his house - Study Hall - on the river in what is now the Lonsdale section of Cumberland in 1635 - one year before Roger Williams settled in Providence.